 "Facebook provides us with an indispensable platform to reach and engage girls and young women at a time when face-to-face contact is not just difficult, but often impossible.

 Through digital channels they know and trust, we were able to provide millions of young mothers with credible and entertaining information about vaccines and routine immunisation, drawing on insights we gathered with the team at Facebook to make sure the content we created was relevant.

 Together, we have shifted perceptions of vaccines to promote the health of hundreds of thousands young mothers and their growing families."

 –Jonathan McKay, Chief Creative and Programmes Officer, Girl Effect

 In 2019, vaccine hesitancy was named as one of the top ten threats to global health and lack of confidence in vaccines continues to threaten childhood vaccination programs in India.
-To help address this problem, Girl Effect - a non-profit that uses media to help millions of girls in Africa and Asia make choices that change their lives - partnered with Gavi, the Vaccine Alliance, to design and launch an ad campaign in India to explore how to increase favorable attitudes towards vaccines.
+To help address this problem, Girl Effect - a charity that uses media to help millions of girls in Africa and Asia make choices that change their lives - partnered with Gavi, the Vaccine Alliance, to design and launch an ad campaign in India to explore how to increase favourable attitudes towards vaccines.